Dr Alexandra Sanmark, MA, FSA, FSA Scot, FRHist

 In 2015, Dr Sanmark led The Orkney and Shetland Digital Heritage Project.
 This was a community based cultural heritage project, through which stories connected to the Orkney and Shetland landscape was captured using digital technology.

-Building on her interest in the island nations of Pacific Ocean developed during her PhD, Dr Sanmark, together with Prof. Donna Heddle, carried out a project on sustainable tourism in Vanuatu.
-As part of this, existing cultural heritage sites were evaluated and future strategies suggested.
+Building on her interest in the island nations of Pacific Ocean developed during her PhD, Dr Sanmark, together with Prof. Donna Heddle, is working on a project on sustainable tourism in Vanuatu (link to the Vanuatu section on the research page).
+As part of the first year’s work, existing cultural heritage sites were evaluated and future strategies suggested.

-In 2017 and 2018, Dr Sanmark developed two new fieldwork-based projects.
-The first one involves further excavations of Anundshög in Sweden.
-In 2017, a late medieval ‘thing cottage’ was excavated, which is the earliest such building found archaeologically.
+Since 2017, Dr Sanmark has developed further fieldwork-based projects.
+The first one involves further excavations of Anundshög in Sweden, where several seasons of excavations have been carried out.
+In 2017-18, a late medieval ‘assembly cottage’ was excavated, which is the earliest such building found archaeologically.
 The second project involves a geophysical survey and core sampling in the West Mainland of Orkney with the aim of examining possible traits of Viking-Age and Late Norse waterways.

 2018-19: Waterways in the West Mainland of Orkney: A Pilot Study.
 Funded by a British Academy/Leverhulme Small Research Grant.
 Principal Investigator: Alex Sanmark.
 Co-Investigators: Prof. Barbara Crawford and Dr Richard Bates.

-2017: From Papay to Polynesia: a study of tourism in small islands.
-Co-Investigators: Prof. Donna Heddle and Dr. Alexandra Sanmark.
+2017-: From Papay to Polynesia: a study of tourism in small islands ((link to the Vanuatu section on the research page).
+Co-Investigators: Prof. Donna Heddle and Dr Alexandra Sanmark.
 Funded by the Global Challenges Research Fund.

 2010-2013: The Assembly Project (TAP) – Meeting-places in Northern Europe AD 400-1500